ritaturk/xenko-docs/manual/physics/rigid-body.md

 Angular Damping       | Damping factor for rotational forces.
 Override gravity      | Use custom set gravity vector.
 Gravity               | Defines a custom gravity vector.
-Node Name             | ??
-What is this used for ??
+Node Name             | If the entity this collider is part of contains a bones structure, the node name can refer to a bones node name to be linked to that specific bone.